-We invite proposals for future clusters (3-4 essays) along with suggestions for essays for our ongoing series on “states and futures of the field.”
-And we especially encourage submissions of individual essays exploring any aspect of the Italian Renaissance.
-Comparative work is particularly welcome.
-Essays should be no longer than 10,000 words, including notes, and may contain up to twelve images.
+We encourage submissions of essays exploring any aspect of early modern global culture in which Italy plays a role.
+All essays are to be submitted in English; they should be no longer than 10,000 words, including notes, and may contain up to twelve images.
 We are also working with the University of Chicago Journals Division to enable more interactive possibilities for the online ITS and we look forward to collaborating with scholars in the performative and visual arts in order to provide innovative platforms for their work.
-I Tatti Studies maintains a double-blind review process and commits to a first round of reviews within a four-six month period.
+I Tatti Studies maintains a double-blind review process and commits to a timely first round of reviews (within a six-month period, and often much sooner).
+We also invite proposals for clusters (3-4 essays) or themed issues (6-8 essays).

-For the style guides for essays (Italian and English), please see the bottom of this page.
+For the style guide for essays, please see the bottom of this page.
 For online submission or subscription, please click here.
 For other inquiries, please feel free to email Professor Alexander Nagel, General Editor of I Tatti Studies, or Managing Editor Sophia Bevacqua, at sbc413[at]nyu.edu.

 Tables of contents for all previous volumes (via JSTOR)